 The equity method of accounting is used for investments in which CRA has the ability to exercise significant influence but does not have effective control.
 Significant influence is generally deemed to exist when CRA has an ownership interest in the voting stock of the investee of between 20% and 50%.
-Under this method, the investment, originally recorded at cost and adjusted to reflect CRA's share of changes in NeuCo's capital, is further adjusted to recognize the Company's share of net earnings or losses of NeuCo as they occur rather then as dividends or other distributions are received.
+Under this method, the investment, originally recorded at cost and adjusted to reflect CRA's share of changes in NeuCo's capital, is further adjusted to recognize the Company's share of net earnings or losses of NeuCo as they occur rather than as dividends or other distributions are received.
 CRA's share of net earnings or loss in NeuCo would also include any other-than-temporary declines in fair value recognized during the period, if any.
-Changes in CRA's proportionate share of the underlying equity of NeuCo, which result from the issuance of additional equity securities by NeuCo, are recognized as increases or decreases in shareholders' equity, net of related tax effects, if any.
+Changes in CRA's proportionate share of the underlying equity of NeuCo, which result from the issuance of additional equity securities by NeuCo, are recognized as increases or decreases in shareholders' equity, net of any related tax effects.

 The Company records its equity in the income or losses of NeuCo and reports such amounts in "equity method investment gain (loss), net of tax" in the accompanying condensed consolidated statements of income.
 During the first quarter of fiscal 2007, NeuCo changed its interim reporting schedule to a calendar month end, but its fiscal year end will remain the last Saturday in November.
 The first three fiscal quarters of CRA's fiscal year could include up to a three-week reporting lag between CRA's quarter end and the most recent financial statements available from NeuCo.
-CRA does not believe the reporting lag will have a significant impact on CRA's consolidated statement of income or financial condition.
-For the quarter ending February 16, 2007, the Company's equity in the losses of NeuCo totaled \$107,000, which is net of a tax benefit of \$75,000.
-At February 16, 2007, the carrying value of the Company's equity investment in NeuCo was \$1.6 million and is reported in other non-current assets.
+CRA does not believe the reporting lag will have a significant impact on CRA's consolidated statements of income or financial condition.
+For the sixteen and forty weeks ended August 31, 2007, the Company's equity in the losses of NeuCo totaled \$196,000 and \$528,000, respectively, which are net of tax benefits of \$137,000 and \$370,000, respectively.
+At August 31, 2007, the carrying value of the Company's equity investment in NeuCo was \$0.9 million and is reported in other non-current assets.